ColaMint/Everknown/README.md

 # EverKnown

-EverKnown is a command line tool which helps you search your `EverNote` and display notes in plain text.
+EverKnown is a command line tool which helps you search your `EverNote/印象笔记` and display notes in plain text.

 # Install